 On a point of order, Mr Speaker.
 I am very saddened, on behalf of Plaid Cymru, to make this address to you today.
 We are eternally grateful to you for making a point of ensuring that the various and multifarious voices of this House are heard.
 There is such a variety, and earlier you mentioned the importance of Members of Parliament and their role.
 We need to remember in this place that every Member of Parliament is returned in exactly the same way by their constituents.
 Whichever party we stand and speak for, we are all here equally.
 I only hope that your successor will follow in your footsteps, because it has meant much to us.
 Rydan ni’n ddiolchgar i chi o waelod ein calonnau.
 Diolch yn fawr iawn.

-On a point of order, Mr Speaker.
+Further to that point of order, Mr Speaker.
 It would be remiss of me not to say, on behalf of all the Unionist Members of this House, a huge and hearty Ulster thank you for the work you have done in this House, both in chairing these proceedings and, of course, in your 22 years as a Member of Parliament.

 We thank you for your kindness outside the Chamber, as well as inside the Chamber.
 You have called one Member from Northern Ireland more than anyone else in the whole House—he obviously catches your eye better than the rest of us—and I know my hon.
 Friend the Member for Strangford (Jim Shannon) has already thanked you.